lncr/dt_tesk_task/README.md

 3) All set.
 Now your server is running at http://0.0.0.0:8000

-If you want to add some dummy data for testing simply run this command:
+Then add some dummy data for testing, run this command:
 `docker exec {name of your app container} ./manage.py filldb`

 Deploy link:
 https://dttesttaskapp.herokuapp.com/

-Postman collection for testing: https://documenter.getpostman.com/view/10265507/TWDWKdMy
+Postman collection link:
+https://documenter.getpostman.com/view/10265507/TWDWKdMy